 "Should be installed natively in WordPress."

-Select the widget areas you want to dynamically change then create new widget areas to replace them with based on post type, page, category, user type, author and more.
+Set any widget area to change dynamically then create new widget areas to replace them based on post type, page, category, user type, author and more.

 Display custom widget areas on every part of your site.